Vaikuntha Chaturdashi: Folklore in Maharashtra

-This folklore in Maharashtra state in India is a practice that was set by Shivaji, the founder of the Maratha Empire and his mother Jijabai.
-After Shivaji was crowned, the capital was built at Raigarh, which also had a large lotus tank called Kushavarta.
+This folklore in Maharashtra state in India is a practice that was set by King Shivaji, the founder of the Maratha Empire and his mother Jijabai.
+After King Shivaji was crowned, the capital was built at Raigarh, which also had a large lotus tank called Kushavarta.
 The lotus flowers in the tank bloomed during the month of Kartika in a splendour of white, blue and red colours.
 When Jijabai and Shivaji saw the blooms, and Jijabai commented to Shivaji that Vaikuntha Chaturdashi was in the offing.
 Shivaji recalled the Vishnu and Shiva legend.
 Like Vishnu, Jijabai also wished to offer a thousand white lotus flowers to Shiva at his Jagadeeshwara temple.
 She was very particular that the flowers should be unblemished white lotus flowers, fresh and unplucked by any other person (as by such an act its divine quality would be lost).
 As the aged Jijabai would be able to pick the flowers by herself, Shivaji was unable to find a way to fulfil her wish and convened his court to discuss the problem.
 In the court, Vikram Dalvi - the young a personal body guard of Shivaji had a solution.
 Then Dalvi offered to undertake this task and assured Jijabhai and Shivaji that he would pick the lotuses without touching them.
 Shivaji told him that if he failed he would be subject to severe punishment.
 On Vaikuntha Chaturdashi, Dalvi went to the tank, early in the morning, offered his obeisance to Shivaji and Jijabai, when other courtiers and citizens had gathered to watch the event.
 Then he lay down flat on the ground in front of the tank and shot arrows one after the other in quick succession to cut the lotus stems.
 Then he got into the tank in a boat and used a pair of tongs to pick the flowers without touching them, as promised.
 Shivaji and Jijabai were pleased with the ingenious and incomparable performance of the archery skill of Dalvi, and as a gesture of appreciation presented him with a gold and emerald necklace, in the presence of the assembled crowd.